lelloc/doc-admin/content/ticket-settings/templates.rst

       The current article subject will be replaced with the template subject.

 Template
-   The body of the email sent to the users.
+   The body of the article added by the template.

 Attachments
    It is possible to add one or more attachments to this template.
 Attachments can be added in the :doc:`attachments` screen.